adlnet/xAPI-Spec/xAPI-About.md

 xAPI strictly defines the structure of Statements, but is very flexible as to the contents of that structure.
 For example, the specification requires that all Statements have a "verb" property, but does not restrict the values of that property; any Verb can be used.
 This flexibility enables xAPI to be used in any context, including future use cases not envisaged by the specification authors.
 CoPs are highly recommended to avoid duplication of effort, as creating too many ways to solve the same problem will cause fragmentation in similar domains and can potentially hurt interoperability.

-It is intended that [LRP](#def-learning-record-provider developers) and[CoPs](#def-community-of-practice) will create and reuse [Profiles](#def-profile) of xAPI.
+It is intended that [LRP](#def-learning-record-provider) developers and[CoPs](#def-community-of-practice) will create and reuse [Profiles](#def-profile) of xAPI.
 A profile is simply the documentation of application-specific [vocabulary](#def-vocabulary), extensions, and statement templates for the particular use case being addressed.
 For more information on publishing Profiles, see the [Profile Companion Specification](https://github.com/adlnet/xapi-profiles).

 It is recommended that any Statement which implements a profile should specify the Profile IRI in the "category" property within a Statement's context.
 An example profile is [cmi5](https://github.com/AICC/CMI-5_Spec_Current), which is designed for the traditional single learner, single online learning use case.
 An example cmi5 Statement can be found in [Appendix B: cmi5 Example](#Appendix1B).